observable-playground/observable-playground/src/examples/rxjs/creation/iif.md

 # iif

-Using a predicate, decide which Observable to provide at the time of subscribtion.
+Using a predicate, decide which Observable to provide at the time of subscription.
 See [defer function](/rxjs/defer/) to switch between many Observables.
 [[docs]](https://rxjs.dev/api/index/function/iif)